keboola/gooddata-cli-utils/README.md

 ## Optimize SLI Hash

-Beware that there can't be any data load during the optimization.
+Beware that there shouldn't be any data load during the optimization.

 **Command**